sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - Check Prometheus logs for messages related to configuration loading.
 - Ensure any [custom configuration you have provided Prometheus](https://docs.sourcegraph.com/admin/observability/metrics#prometheus-configuration) is valid.
+- More help interpreting this metric is available in the [dashboards reference](./dashboards.md#prometheus-prometheus-config-status).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json